 4. ‘Bout Time for Bilateral Breathing

 Breathing from only one side can throw off your stroke’s balance and rhythm and can easily cause a sore neck or back when long distance swimming.
 Breathing from both sides will help realign your stroke and will distribute your workload more evenly.
-If you want to become any level of endurance swimmer, now’s the time to start working on breathing from both your left and right side stroke.
+If you want to become any level of endurance swimmer, now’s the time to start working on breathing from both your left and right side.

 5. Get the Right Gear